 fMRI has a higher spatial and temporal resolution.
-So most commonly stimuli are applied for a period of 10-30 secs, images taken around every 3 secs, with several repeats of the stimulus being available for one subject.
+Most commonly stimuli are applied for a period of 10-30 secs, images taken around every 3 secs, with several repeats of the stimulus being available for one subject.
+Down to $1 \times 1 \times 3$ mm voxels.